ijeendu/Deploy-ML-Pipeline-in-Azure/README.md

 ### Step 6: Consume Model Endpoints

-The *endpoint.py* script was used to interact with the deployed model via the RESTFUL API.
+The *endpoint.py* script was used to interact with the deployed model via the REST endpoint.
 The **scoring_url** and the **key information** was modified to match the key for the model service and the URL that was generated after deployment.
 The URL is found in the Details tab, above the Swagger URI.

 #### a.
 Output of Consuming Model Endpoint

-The endpoint.py was successfully run against the API to produce a JSON format output from the model.
-A data.json file was produced after the model was consumed.
+Running the *endpoint.py* script produced a JSON format output from the model in addition to a *data.json* file output.

 <p align="center">
 <img src="images/consume_model.png" width="800">